 I can also see how my asset allocation among U.S. stocks compares to their recommended portfolio balance.

 So where does that put my portfolio on the Efficient Frontier?
-Personal Capital plots it out for you.
+Empower plots it out for you.
 I’m quite heavy on cash right now as we’re about to build a house, so that makes my overall portfolio look a little more conservative that it needs to be.
 Note that here, we’re looking at 22 accounts, not just one.

 In spite of the large cash holding, I’m not too far from their recommended position.
 Do you know where your portfolio is along the curve?